 - report incidents and injuries within 24 hours of occurrence

-> - investigate incidents and submit of corrective actions (where relevant) in RiskWare within one week
+- investigate incidents and submit of corrective actions (where relevant) in RiskWare within 7 days

-> - complete corrective actions and close these in RiskWare on time
+- complete corrective actions and close these in RiskWare on time

 - assign responsibility for coordinating local emergency response